 Step Action 1 Do a general inspection of the machine at least once a week.
 Replace all worn or damaged parts.
 2 Note: Keep regular replacement items in stock for emergency repairs to prevent costly downtime.
-See Table 6-6 Recommended Spare Parts 3 Make necessary adjustments and tighten all loose nuts or screws.
+See Table 6-5 Recommended Spare Parts 3 Make necessary adjustments and tighten all loose nuts or screws.
 4 Watch for leaks.
 Tighten fittings or repair as necessary.
-Clean the external surfaces of the machine at regular intervals.
+5 Clean the external surfaces of the machine at regular intervals.
 5 Note: Refer to the material manufacturer's instructions for recommendations.
 6 Follow the recommended maintenance per Table 6-2 Maintenance Chart

-For service, find a list of authorized Distributors and service centers at Crafco.com/Distributors.
+For service, find a list of authorized Distributors and service centers at https://crafco.com/how-to- purchase/